Skip to main content

 Data Freshness

-To manage your SFTP connections, please visit Integrations Page
+To manage your SFTP connections, go to Integrations Page:

-To add new SFTP connection, click Add SFTP Connection and fill the required information below
+To add a new SFTP connection, click Add SFTP Connection and fill in the required information below

 • Display Name: Add integration title to manage your different connections